theuerc/Website/gitpod/docs/introduction/languages/dotnet.md

 ### F#

-The [Ionide-fsharp](https://ionide.io/) extensin gives F# developers the following features:
+The [Ionide-fsharp](https://ionide.io/) extension gives F# developers the following features:

 - A Widget for your F# needs
 - Auto completion